afondiel/cs-books/README.md

 ### 📡 Signal Processing
 - [Signal Processing](signal-processing/): Signal Processing resources and books

+## Contributing
+Contributions are welcome!
+If you'd like to suggest a book or resource, please fork the repository, add your suggestion, and submit a pull request.
+Ensure that the resources you add are reputable and relevant to computer science.

+---

 >### I am deeply grateful to all the authors and researchers who have worked tirelessly on these incredible books, which have not only shaped the field of Computer Science but also enriched our knowledge and lives.